cspeterson/splatmoji/README.md

 * xsel (for putting your selection into the clipboard) (xclipboard also works)
 * jq (if JSON escaping is called for with the argument `--escape json`)

-To install the above required libraries, open your terminal and enter the following commands
+To install the required libraries above, open your terminal and enter the following commands

 ```sh
 # if you are using debian based distros (e.g. ubuntu)